spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-prices.md

 2. Hover over the three dots next to the abstract product for which you manage a concrete product and click **Manage Product** or just click the line.
 The ***[Product name]*** drawer opens.
 3. Navigate to the **Concrete Products** tab.

-This article contains reference information.
+This document contains reference information.
 Make sure to review it before you start, or look up the necessary information as you go through the process.

 ## Adding a marketplace concrete product price